Sergey Iordanskiy, Ph.D.

 Name: Sergey Iordanskiy, Ph.D.

-Molecular biology of retroviruses and host genomes; Effect of cellular stress on virus latency and replication; Exosomes in intercellular communication and cytopathogenesis.
+Molecular biology of retroviruses & retroelements; Effect of radiation-induced cellular stress on virus latency, replication and cellular response; Exosomes in intercellular communication and cytopathogenesis.

 Lentiviral vectors for delivery and expression of genome editing tools; Coinfection of HIV and human blood parasites.